Application Forms for Ashoka University's Undergraduate Programmes for the academic session commencing in August 2021 are closed.

 Please find the details of the stages involved in admissions in the table given below:

-Starting the Application Form
+Registering and starting the Application Form

-Instructions to fill the Application Form
+Instructions to fill in the Application Form

 The application form has multiple sections and is designed to get to know the applicant.
 The applicant is advised to carefully and thoughtfully engage with all the sections in the form